Yaron Brook

-Yaron Brook (ירון ברוק; born May 23, 1961) is an Israeli-American entrepreneur, writer, and activist.
-He is an Objectivist and the current chairman of the board at the Ayn Rand Institute, where he was executive director from 2000 to 2017.
-He is also the co-founder of BHZ Capital Management LP.
+Yaron Brook (ירון ברוק; born May 23, 1961) is an Israeli-American Objectivist writer who is the current chairman of the board at the Ayn Rand Institute (ARI), where he was executive director from 2000 to 2017.
+Prior to joining ARI, he was a finance professor at Santa Clara University, where he taught for seven years.

 Biography

-Yaron Brook was born and raised in Israel.
+Yaron Brook was born in Jerusalem and raised in Haifa.
 His parents were Jewish socialists from South Africa.
-When he was sixteen, a friend lent him a copy of Ayn Rand's Atlas Shrugged, leading him to abandon the socialism taught to him by his parents and to embrace Objectivism.
+When he was 16, a friend lent him a copy of Ayn Rand's Atlas Shrugged, leading him to embrace Objectivism.
 After graduating from high school, he served as a first sergeant in Israeli military intelligence (1979–1982) and then earned a Bachelor of Science in civil engineering in 1986 from the Technion – Israel Institute of Technology in Haifa.
-In 1987, he moved to the United States, where he received his Master of Business Administration in 1989 and PhD in finance in 1994 from the University of Texas at Austin.
-Yaron Brook is married and has 2 grown children.

-Academic and business career

-Brook began his career as a finance professor at the Leavey School of Business at Santa Clara University, a position he held for seven years and which won him awards of recognition.

-In 1998, he co-founded BH Equity Research with Robert Hendershott.
-BH Equity Management was a financial advisory firm.
-In 2019, BH Equity dissolved and BHZ Capital Management LP became the new entity.